Zofia-Szybalska/AgeCalculator/README.md

 # AgeCalculator
-A program that converts age into seconds, hours and days
+A program that converts age into seconds and days